Baseball-Japan's Ohtani strikes out Trout to seal World Baseball Classic win

 Baseball is the United States' national pastime but Japan's win over the defending WBC champions means they have won three of five editions of the global showcase.

-"Whether I got him out or he got a hit off of me, I didn't want to have any regrets," said Ohtani.
+"Whether I got him out or he got a hit off of me, I didn't want to have any regrets," said Ohtani through an interpreter.
 "I wanted to make my best pitch.

 "This is a different experience, representing your country and facing guys representing their country.
 It was a different intensity and it was great."

-Carrying their nation's flags, the two men had led their respective teams onto the field and then in a moment of pure sporting magic stood across from each other with everything on the line.
+Carrying their nation's flags, the two men had led their respective teams onto the field and then at the climax, in a moment of pure sporting magic, stood across from each other with everything on the line.

 With Japan clinging to a 3-2 ninth inning lead they turned to their ace Ohtani.